Melissa D Harlan

 Acute & Tertiary Care

 Since Dr. Harlan joined the faculty at the University of Pittsburgh she has instructed clinical for traditional and accelerated students at the sophomore through senior level.
-She also guest lectures on organ transplantation in the medical-surgical course for senior nursing students.
+She is a co-primary teacher for the first and second semester sophomore clinical cousres.
+She also guest lectures in the sophomore and senior medical-surgical courses and senior seminar course for nursing students.